i-am-yohan/explainable_credit_scoring/README.md

 The `Model_Execute.sh` has the following commands:
 ### 2.1 Create directory for the Kaggle submissions
-The following command creates a director for the kaggle submissions.
+The following command creates a directory for the kaggle submissions.
 ```
 mkdir Kaggle_Submissions
 ```